Noncoherent Maximum Likelihood Detection for LoRa Signals in Multipath Fading

-In \cite{Huang2010}, a frequency domain equalization method for binary orthogonal keying CSS signal is studied.
-Two types of equalization techniques are investigated: zero forcing (ZF) and minimum mean squared error (MMSE), in which the MMSE outperforms the ZF at the cost of a higher complexity.
-In \cite{Guo2020}, a time-delay-estimation-like (TDEL) method to detect LoRa signal over multi-path fading is proposed.
-Based on the fact that different received LoRa chirps at the receiver are just a circularly shifted version of one another, the authors proposed to perform cyclic correlation between the received signal with a reference signal extracted from the preamble of LoRa packets.
-Based on the position of the highest correlation, the transmitted signal can be recovered.
-In \cite{Demeslay2022b}, a matched filter approach was proposed to detect LoRa signals over multipath channel, where the interference caused by multipath fading can be combined constructively similar to a RAKE receiver structure.
-The reported results show superior performance as compared to existing coherent LoRa detection designed for multipath fading scenarios.
-In \cite{Liu2024}, a block interleaved chirp spreading LoRa modulation scheme is proposed, which can reduce the probability that the interfering peaks from non-direct paths surpass the peak corresponding to the direct path.
-Simulation results show that the performance of the proposed scheme grows as the spreading factor (SF) increases.
+In \cite{Huang2010}, frequency domain equalization schemes for binary orthogonal keying CSS are studied.
+The paper considers zero forcing (ZF) and minimum mean squared error (MMSE) equalizers, in which the MMSE is shown to outperform the ZF at the cost of higher complexity.
+In \cite{Guo2020}, a time-delay-estimation-like (TDEL) detector for LoRa in multi-path fading is proposed.
+Based on the fact that any received LoRa chirp is a circularly shifted version of one another, the authors perform cyclic correlation between the received signal and the preamble to detect the transmitted chirp.
+In \cite{Demeslay2022b}, a matched filter approach was proposed, where multipath interference can be combined constructively similar to a RAKE receiver structure.
+The reported results show superior performance as compared to previous coherent designs for multipath channels.
+Unlike the aforementioned works, which focus on \emph{receiver} design for multipath channels, in \cite{Liu2024}, a block interleaved chirp spreading LoRa \emph{transmission} scheme is proposed to reduce the probability that the interfering peaks from non-direct paths surpass the peak corresponding to the direct path.
+It is shown that the performance gain of this transmission scheme grows as the spreading factor (SF) increases.